-No parent wants to watch helplessly as their addicted child continues down the road of addiction, but in many cases parents are part of the problem without being aware of the ways they have enabled the behavior of their child.
+No parent wants to watch helplessly as their addicted child continues down the road of addiction, but in many cases, parents are part of the problem without being aware of the ways they have enabled the behavior of their child.
 Before a parent can understand the importance of their behaviors they must realize that they are enabling an addicted child by not doing anything at all.

 How to Stop Your Codependent Enabling Behavior